urbanairship/android-library/sample/README.md

-# Urban Airship Sample
+# Airship Sample

-Sample application for the Urban Airship SDK.
+Sample application for the Airship SDK.

 ## Setup